How to Photograph the Northern Lights and Keep Warm Doing It

 How to Stay Warm While Photographing Northern Lights

-You have to be prepared for cold weather photography else you will be miserable AND you may lose your opportunity to get photos of this spectacular event.
+You have to be prepared for cold weather photography, or else you will be miserable, AND you may lose your opportunity to get photos of this spectacular event.

 One of the coldest activities to do in the winter is photographing the aurora.
 This is mainly because you spend a lot of time standing and sitting still waiting- which is the recipe for getting cold really fast.
-I do a lot of snowshoeing, and snowmobiling as outdoor winter activities and I am seldom cold because my body is producing heat and using energy.
-Therefore here are the items I recommend for staying warm while waiting for the Northern Lights to appear!
+I do a lot of snowshoeing and snowmobiling as outdoor winter activities, and I seldom get cold because my body produces heat and uses energy.
+Therefore, here are the items I recommend for staying warm while waiting for the Northern Lights to appear!

 Warm Photography Mittens